nasa/harmony-gdal-adapter/CHANGE.md

 [version 1.2.7] 2022-12-10
 * Migration of static methods from HarmonyAdapter class to utility modules.
-* Implementation of Python native function to copy, move and delete files or directories.
+* Implementation of Python native functions to copy, move and delete files or directories.
 * General linting clean-up.